 DeafBlind Ontario Services has formally adopted and will abide by the Code in accordance with its governance process.
-This procedure's intent is to establish the conduct of all DeafBlind Ontario Services employees that are involved with Purchasing and Procurement Activities in accordance with the Code.
+This procedure intends to establish the conduct of all DeafBlind Ontario Services employees who are involved with Purchasing and Procurement Activities following the Code.